I’ve always been a “maintenance” person.

 Regular decluttering is a habit for me as I know I must stay on top of it or things will quickly get out of control around our house.

-Sometimes I do feel a little wasteful — purging, trashing, and recycling things so regularly; but at this point in my life, I don’t have the extra space to store everything, or the extra energy required to deal with so much stuff.
+Sometimes it can feel a little wasteful — donating, trashing, and recycling things so regularly; but I don’t have enough physical space, mental capacity, or energy to deal with so much extra stuff.

-If you’ve ever felt wasteful after a good purge, I think you’ll relate to this Reader Question.
+If you’ve ever felt wasteful after decluttering, I think you’ll relate to this Reader Question.